IBM/car-auction-network-fabric-node-sdk/README.md

 # Create a car auction network with Hyperledger Fabric Node.js SDK and IBM Blockchain Starter Plan

 In this Code Pattern we will create a blockchain app that simulates a car auction network.

+### Intro to Certificate Authority
+The first
-The first step before diving into the car-auction logic is to enroll our application with our
+step before diving into the car-auction logic is to enroll our application with our
 <b>CA(Certificate Authority)</b> from the IBM Blockchain Starter Plan.
 To do this, we need to
 give our application the API endpoints of the CA on the IBM Blockchain Starter plan so that our